 The sign language analogue of direct discourse is role shift (Padden, 1986).
-In role shift, the reporter shifts her body and/or breaks eye contact with her current addressee to indicate that she's quoting someone else's words.
-Consider the following basic example.
+In role shift, the reporter shifts her body and/or breaks eye contact with her current ad-

-17 A report that avoids this violation would look like They told me, "Oh I've got the wrong house, you live next door", with both I and you understood as unquoted.
+18 A report that avoids this violation would look like They told me, "Oh I've got the wrong house, you live next door", with both I and you understood as unquoted.
 More empirical research, for instance a corpus study on colloquial, oral storytelling, would have to be done to determine if such reports indeed occur, or if ATTRACTION in English is restricted to the addressee.

-18 Saka (p.c.) and Evans both raise the possibility of a natural, cross-linguistic hierarchy constraining this process of unquotation by ATTRACTION, e.g. if a given language (or a given genre, modality, or construction) allows first person unquotation to satisfy ATTRACTION it must also allow it for second person.
+19 Saka (p.c.) and Evans both raise the possibility of a natural, cross-linguistic hierarchy constraining this process of unquotation by ATTRACTION, e.g. if a given language (or a given genre, modality, or construction) allows first person unquotation to satisfy ATTRACTION it must also allow it for second person.

-19 On the other hand, Maier 2015 cites style guides for formal writing that suggest that a reporter should adjust pronouns and tenses to fit the reporting environment.
+20 On the other hand, Maier 2015 cites style guides for formal writing that suggest that a reporter should adjust pronouns and tenses to fit the reporting environment.
 This may be viewed as an instance of unquotation by attraction, quite similar in fact to what we'll see in section 4.
 The only difference then is that the unquotation must be marked overtly in such genres.